Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Discussion

 \item \textbf{At intermediate masses ($10^9M_\odot\lesssim M_\ast\lesssim10^{10}M_\odot$)}: The quenched fraction reaches its minimum.
 In this regime, galaxies are massive enough to resist ram-pressure stripping but not yet massive enough to quench efficiently through internal processes.
 Starvation or strangulation—the slow exhaustion of gas following the cessation of cold accretion after infall—likely dominates, with quenching timescales of $2-5$ Gyr \citep{Fossati2017Galaxy, Baxter2025Importance}.
 The relatively long timescale explains why the quenched fraction is lower here than in either lower- or higher-mass regimes.

 \item \textbf{At the highest masses ($M_\ast\gtrsim10^{10}M_\odot$)}: The quenched fraction rises again, driven by internal ``mass quenching'' mechanisms.
-These include AGN feedback \citep{Croton2006many}, morphological quenching \citep{Martig2009Morphological}, and the formation of stable hot gas halos that prevent cooling \citep{Birnboim2003Virial}.
+These include AGN feedback \citep{Croton2006many}, morphological quenching \citep{Martig2009Morphological}, and the formation of stable hot gas haloes that prevent cooling \citep{Birnboim2003Virial}.
 The characteristic quenching timescale for massive centrals is $\sim4$ Gyr \citep{Hahn2017Star}, comparable to the gas depletion time and consistent with a slow, internally-driven process. \end{itemize}

-The minimum at $M_\ast\sim10^9M_\odot$ thus marks the transition between environment-dominated and mass-dominated quenching regimes.
-That this mass scale is invariant with redshift and halo mass suggests it reflects fundamental galaxy physics—likely related to the depth of the potential well and the efficiency of feedback processes—rather than being imprinted by a specific epoch or environment.
+If confirmed, the minimum at $M_\ast\sim10^9M_\odot$ may represent the transition between environment-dominated and mass-dominated quenching regimes.
+The apparent stability of this characteristic mass scale across halo mass and redshift is suggestive of an underlying connection to fundamental galaxy physics—likely related to the depth of the potential well and the efficiency of feedback processes—rather than being imprinted by a specific epoch or environment.

 We note that cosmological simulations do not yet fully reproduce this feature.
 IllustrisTNG, EAGLE, and FIRE predict a V-shaped quenched fraction with a minimum at $M_\ast\sim10^{10}M_\odot$, approximately one dex higher than observed \citep{Donnari2021Quenched, Mercado2025quenched}.
-This tension highlights the need for improved modeling of feedback and environmental processes in the dwarf galaxy regime, and demonstrates the constraining power of deep observational datasets such as ours.
+If the characteristic mass scale suggested by our measurements is confirmed, the discrepancy would point to the need for improved modeling of feedback and environmental processes in the dwarf galaxy regime, while also demonstrating the constraining power of deep observational datasets such as ours.

+Although the observed minimum is broadly consistent with a common characteristic mass scale, the current statistical uncertainties remain too large to establish its universality conclusively.
+Future measurements with larger spectroscopic samples will improve statistics substantially and provide a more stringent test of this possibility.